arikkert/minikube/README.md

 Variables
 ---------

-Ansible inventory containing definitions for
-3 clusters each with 1 control node and 2 worker nodes.
 The playbooks only refer to the group names and never tot the individual hosts (*bla.mydomain*) so you can choose your own names for the actual hostnames.

     [minikube]